 These do not have cell walls.
 Instead, they have a cell membrane.
 That is why animals have varied shapes.
 They have the ability to perform phagocytosis and pinocytosis.

 Protozoans are unicellular organisms.
 Some protozoa have cilia for locomotion.
 A thin layer called pellicle provides supports to the cell.

-For more information on Eukaryotic Cells, visit BYJU’S website or download BYJU’S app for further reference.
+For more information on Eukaryotic Cells, its characteristics, structure, and examples, keep visiting BYJU’S website or download BYJU’S app for further reference.